What Goes Into an Appraisal?

-A home purchase is the largest investment some could ever encounter.
-It doesn't matter if where you raise your family, a seasonal vacation property or one of many rentals, purchasing real property is a detailed transaction that requires multiple parties to make it all happen.
+A home purchase can be the most serious financial decision many could ever make.
+It doesn't matter if where you raise your family, a seasonal vacation home or a rental fixer upper, the purchase of real property is a detailed transaction that requires multiple parties to pull it all off.

-Most people are familiar with the parties taking part in the transaction.
-The real estate agent is the most recognizable entity in the exchange.
-Next, the mortgage company provides the financial capital necessary to fund the transaction.
-And the title company sees to it that all aspects of the sale are completed and that a clear title passes from the seller to the purchaser.
+Most of the participants are quite familiar.
+The most recognizable face in the exchange is the real estate agent.
+Next, the bank provides the financial capital required to finance the transaction.
+And the title company makes sure that all details of the exchange are completed and that a clear title transfers from the seller to the buyer.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the property is worth the purchase price?
+So, what party makes sure the value of the real estate is in line with the purchase price?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Barnstable/Plymouth Appraisal Services will ensure, you as an interested party, are informed.

-Our first duty at Barnstable/Plymouth Appraisal Services is to inspect the property to ascertain its true status.
-We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly exist and are in the condition a typical buyer would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is accurate and illustrating the layout of the property.
-Most importantly, we look for any obvious features - or defects - that would have an impact on the value of the house.
+To determine the true status of the property, it's our responsibility to first conduct a thorough inspection.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are there and are in the shape a reasonable person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is accurate and conveying the layout of the property.
+Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the property.

 Replacement Cost

-Here, we pull information on local building costs, the cost of labor and other factors to ascertain how much it would cost to replace the property being appraised.
-This figure usually sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where we pull information on local building costs, labor rates and other elements to calculate how much it would cost to replace the property being appraised.
+This figure commonly sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

-Appraisers are intimately familiar with the neighborhoods in which they appraise.
-They innately understand the value of certain features to the residents of that area.
-Then, the appraiser researches recent sales in the neighborhood and finds properties which are 'comparable' to the property being appraised.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately match the features of subject property.
+Appraisers can tell you a lot about the communities in which they work.
+They innately understand the value of certain features to the people of that area.
+Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate at hand.
+By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately match the features of subject.

 • In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.